 Bear in mind here that domestic appliances are primarily mechanical devices, like cars, built from steel and iron, with many moving parts and the raw materials to build them have not dropped in price.
 What has happened is that the steel has been made thinner and lighter, in many cases stainless steel outer tanks have been replaced by plastic, which always seems to sport a fancy name but essentially plastic.
 Components have been sourced as cheaply as possible and many form weak points, in particular electronic components in our experience.

 The 1990's also saw the many of the big players in the industry buying up all the smaller ones that were struggling to survive in the new financial climate and some of these were a surprise at the time.
-Typical examples were Merloni, both of them who have been snapping up struggling brands left and right, Candy bought Hoover, Electrolux bought AEG, the list goes on.
+Typical examples were Merloni, both of them who have been snapping up struggling brands left and right, Candy bought Hoover, Electrolux bought AEG, the list goes on (and on!).

-So into the new millennium and the appliance fall in price again!
+Onward into the new millennium and the appliance fall in price again!
 Given the facts explained above, draw your own conclusions on how good or bad many of the low cost appliances are.
-But had the basic and, I do mean basic, washing machine tracked with inflation etc over the years since early in it's mass-produced life the most basic of washers would cost between £800 & £1000 these days to get the same quality of appliance that you had in the 70's!
+But had the basic and, we do mean basic, washing machine tracked with inflation etc over the years since early in it's mass-produced life the most basic of washers would cost between £800 & £1000 these days to get the same quality of appliance that you had in the 70's!

 An interesting side note to all this is how it has affected the service and insurance industry.
 Is it really worth taking out an insurance policy on a machine that costs as little as £180, the warranty to cover it for four years costs more than half the RRP of the appliance, how can anyone justify that?

 Additionally what quality of service do customers expect on an appliance at this price level?
-They expect a skilled tradesman to attend the appliance when it suits them which is fair enough, but tell me, how much do you honestly think that those skilled tradesmen are being paid to do this given the retail price of the appliance?
+They expect a skilled tradesman to attend the appliance when it suits them which is fair enough, but tell us, how much do you honestly think that those skilled tradesmen are being paid to do this given the retail price of the appliance?
 Now, given those facts what sort of level of service do you think that the agents or even the manufacturers can offer at this pricing level?

 Our service trade is often compared with the plumbing industry for some reason, you'll note that virtually no plumbers will touch a gas cooker, a washing machine or any other domestic appliance other than to install services for it and, in most instances the cost to install an appliance is disproportionate to the actual cost of the machine, just as repairs are these days in many instances.